Nomination Guide

 • David R. Roberts Youth in Philanthropy Award

-This award is presented to an individual 18 years old or younger who has demonstrated an outstanding commitment to improving the quality of life in Central Florida.
+This award is presented to an individual or group 18 years old or younger who demonstrated an outstanding commitment to improving the quality of life in Central Florida.

 Please describe the nominee’s achievements during the last 3 years, including the following:

-• Examples of the nominated youth’s ability to inspire and motivate other young people to be philanthropic and engaged in their community
+• Examples of the nominated youth’s or group’s ability to inspire and motivate other young people to be philanthropic and engaged in their community.

 In memory of David R. Roberts, the Edyth Bush Charitable Foundation will give $2,000 to the charity of the recipient’s choice.